Mark Greene: Character illness and death

 While suturing a patient's wound, Greene loses control of his faculties and is temporarily unable to speak.
 After a CT scan and a biopsy, he is diagnosed with an aggressive form of brain cancer, glioblastoma multiforme, that is thought to be inoperable.
 Embarrassed, Greene briefly tries to hide his condition, but his cover is blown when he has a seizure while arguing with Carter.

 With little time, Greene seeks a second opinion from an eminent New York City neurosurgeon, Dr. Burke.
-Greene is told that the tumor is near a critical section of his brain but hasn't "invaded" it yet and they can perform an operation on New Year's Eve 2000.
+Greene is told that the tumor is near a critical section of his brain but has not "invaded" it yet and they can perform an operation on New Year's Eve 2000.
 Greene's surgery is performed by Burke and things appear to be positive, although it takes him a while to return to his old self.
 A year or so later, however, Greene finds out his tumor has returned, and Dr. Burke both confirms this and says he cannot operate again because the tumor regrowth is now in part of his brain where an operation would render Greene completely vegetative.
-While chemotherapy treatment will only allow Greene to live for another 5–6 months, Burke points out: "You should have been dead a year ago, Mark.
-You got married, saw your daughter be born - I'd say that was time well spent."

 At this point, Rachel has run away from Jen in St. Louis and is staying with Mark and Elizabeth.
-Though she vehemently denies it, her recreational drug use becomes apparent when her baby sister Ella gets hold of some ecstasy in her backpack and nearly dies after ingesting it in the episode "Damage is Done".
+Though she vehemently denies it, her recreational drug use becomes apparent when her sister Ella gets hold of some ecstasy in her backpack and nearly dies after ingesting it in the episode "Damage is Done".